MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 1. If the WSL2 installation isn't completed, a message shows to indicate that the WSL 2 Linux kernel is installed using a separate MSI update package.

 1. Complete the installation by downloading the package.
-For mor information, see [Download the Linux kernel update package.](/windows/wsl/install-manual).
+For more information, see [Download the Linux kernel update package](/windows/wsl/install-manual).

 1. Open the Docker Desktop client again and make sure that it has started.

-1. Open a command prompt as an adminstrator and enter the run command you'd copied earlier from the portal in [Step 1 – Web portal configuration](#step-1--web-portal-configuration).
+1. Open a command prompt as an administrator and enter the run command you'd copied earlier from the portal in [Step 1 – Web portal configuration](#step-1--web-portal-configuration).

     If you need to configure a proxy, add the proxy IP address and port number.
 For example, if your proxy details are 172.31.255.255:8080, your updated run command is: